rcdickerson/kestrel/README.md

 documentation](https://docs.docker.com/reference/cli/docker/container/run/)
 for more ways to use the image.

-## Repository Structure and Documentation
+## Code Structure and Documentation

 You can generate
 [rustdoc](https://doc.rust-lang.org/rustdoc/index.html) for KestRel